migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 * **NAB**   - NonAdminBackup.
 A custom resource that users directly create to request a velero backup of the namespace from which the NAB object is created.
 * **NAR**   - NonAdminRestore.
 A custom resource that users directly create to request a velero restore of the namespace from which the NAR object is created.
 * **NAC**   - NonAdminController.
-A controller that validates the NAB and NAR objects and creates the velero backup and restore objects.
+A controller that validates the NAB and NAR objects and creates the velero backup and restore and related objects.
 The NAC is essentially a proxy between non admin users and velero.
 * **NABSL** - NonAdminBackupStorageLocation.
 A custom resource that users directly create to request a velero backup storage location.
 Users can use object storage that is specifically created for their project, deliniated from other users and projects.
 * **NADR**  - NonAdminDownloadRequest.
 A custom resource that users directly create to request a velero backup download.
 Users will be provided with a secured URL to download details regarding the backup or restore.